 How to remove lichen (including "black spot") from concrete, brick, render & tiles

-Lichen are white, brown, yellow and black (i.e. "black spot") growths that grow on slate and concrete tiled roofs, as well as on concrete paths, monoblock drives, brickwork and occasionally on wall render.
+Lichen are white, brown, yellow and black (i.e. "black spot") biological growths that live on slate and concrete tiled roofs, as well as on concrete paths, monoblock drives, brickwork, and occasionally on wall render.

-Lichen can be very tough to remove and pressure washing alone is rarely effective.
+Lichen can be very tough to remove and pressure washing alone is ineffective.

-Start by watching this video to get a brief overview of, and basic insights into, the best way to remove lichen (including "black spot") by softwashing:
+Watch the video below to get an overview of the best way to remove lichen (including "black spot") by soft washing

-Follow this treatment with a light pressure/jet wash, working the dead lichen spots with the jet to free them from the surface.
+Follow this treatment by rinsing with a light pressure/jet wash, working the dead lichen with the jet to free them from the surface.

-Finally, treat with Benz Bio Cleanze.
-This will continue to deep clean over several months, killing any remaining spores, while also providing residual protection against recolonisation.
+Finally, give a biocide treatment with Benz Bio Cleanze.
+This will continue to deep clean over several months, killing any remaining spores, while also providing a degree of residual protection against recolonisation.

 Pressure (aka jet/power) washing and wall render

-Important note re pressure washing: Using a pressure/power/jet washer on lichen without first killing it with Lightning Cleanze or Tornado Cleanze – which means the growths will still be well rooted into the surface – may damage the surface because the pressure will rip the still living roots out.
-Whereas after treatment the roots will be dead and will to some extent have released their grip.
+Important note re pressure washing: Using a pressure/power/jet washer on lichen without first killing it with a treatment of Benz Lightning Cleanze – which means the growths will still be well rooted into the surface – may damage the surface because the pressure will rip the still living roots out.
+Whereas after treatment the roots will be dead and will to a considerable extent have released their grip.

-We've found that when first killed with Lightning Cleanze or Tornado Cleanze jet washing will lift the roots out much more easily.
+We've found that when first killed with a treatment of Lightning Cleanze biocide, jet washing will lift the roots out much more easily.

 Use of a jet washer, set to low pressure and/or using a wide angle fan jet, is fine for rinsing however.
 The pressure of the water when it contacts the render should be approximately that of tap water pressure.